henesy/blog/content/go-legacy/index.md

 ### Go

-Note that Go is the only language to support the optional `ok` value when reading out of a channel.
+Note that Go is not the only language to support the optional `ok` value when reading out of a channel, the Plan9 C functions `send(2)` and `recv(2)` have a return value: "Send and recv return 1 on success, -1 if interrupted." [^8]

 [chans.go](./go/chans.go)